mulle-core/mulle-atinit/README.md

 to defer `atinit` to a later date.
 The function `f` will be called properly sequenced before main. `userinfo` will be passed as the only parameter.
 Use priority 0 normally.
-Usse higher priorities to move initializers ahead or postpone with lower priorities.
+Use higher priorities to move initializers ahead or postpone with lower priorities.